 3. Your plumbing crews are working overtime on every project.

-If you are a plumbing contractor who has identified one of the following items after reviewing your job board, give Grus a call or visit our request a quote page to speak with an account manager today about how we can get the best qualified plumbers to your jobs this week.
+If you are a plumbing contractor who has identified one of the items mentioned above after reviewing your plumber job board, give Grus a call or visit our Request a Quote page to speak with an account manager today.
+In most cases we can get the best qualified plumbers to your jobs this week!